bfbarry/visual-shell/README.md

 - graphical `mv`: select to and from
 - combine with brian_utils (like git thing)
 - console/command line should have console controller, which then delegates to different functions based on string input (e.g., mkdir, cd, grep)
-- 'workflows' kind of like aliases but more temporary
-    - eg., checking ls -la | grep thing of directory
-    - keep this in sidebar
-    - or just common files/dirs visited
 - show connection status with ssh so user doesn't have to type to find out

 ## UI